 Although American Airlines is considered to be the most pet-friendly airline with tons of positive reviews, still, there are some species that are not allowed on the plane.
 Generally, these prohibited animals are cold-blooded reptiles or animals that are not fit to be domesticated.

 Find below the list of emotional support animals on the no-fly list.

 What is an Emotional Support Animal?

 ESA is an animal that helps in providing emotional support to a person with a disability.
+These animals could be anything from a dog to a hamster or a guinea pig.
 But there are some extremely bizarre ESAs too.

+Watching these unlikely emotional support animals seems as if the owners have gone a bit too far.
 Are these weird animal species really providing any kind of support?
-Or people are just misusing their ESA letter to get their bizarre animal for the travel and living benefits.
+Or people are just misusing their ESA letter to get their bizarre animal for the travel and living benefits?

 Why choose an emotional support animal if you can’t travel with it?
-The sole purpose is to accompany you while providing you relief.
-An ESA letter provided by a mental health professional enables you to travel with an emotional animal as long as it is not a threat to others.
+Its sole purpose is to accompany you while providing you relief.
+An ESA letter provided by a mental health professional enables you to air travel with an emotional support animal as long as it is not a threat to others.

-Although the most common types of emotional support animals are dogs and cats.
-Other animals can also provide therapeutic value.
+Although the most common types of emotional support animals are dogs and cats. services and support animals can also provide therapeutic value.
 But there are certain animals that are prohibited.

 For example, a red-lipped batfish and star-nosed mole should stay on shows like strange animal facts.
 For ESAs, choose sensible animals.

 Unfortunately, people have started misusing the ESA letter by getting weird animals.
 This has left a bad taste regarding the emotional support animals and is depriving the people of utilizing their ESA privileges.